Mycoplasma mycoides

 Mycoplasma mycoides is a bacterial species of the genus Mycoplasma in the class Mollicutes.

 This microorganism is a parasite that lives in ruminants.
-Mycoplasma mycoides comprises two subspecies, mycoides and capri, which infect cattle and small ruminants such as goats respectively.
+Mycoplasma mycoides is a bacterial species with two subspecies: M. mycoides subsp. mycoides, which causes contagious bovine pleuropneumonia (CBPP) in cattle, and M. mycoides subsp. capri, which causes contagious caprine pleuropneumonia (CCPP) in goats.

 Scientifically accurate watercolor painting of JCVI-syn3A during cell division made by David Goodsell in 2022.
 JCVI-syn3A is a genetically modified version of Mycoplasma mycoides created by the J. Craig Venter Institute.

 Mycoplasma mycoides subsp. mycoides

 The subspecies "Mycoplasma mycoides subsp. mycoides (Mmm)", previously named "Mycoplasma mycoides subsp. mycoides Small Colony (SC) type (MmmSC)", is known as the agent of contagious bovine pleuropneumonia (CBPP), a contagious lung disease of cattle.
-It was first isolated in 1898 by Edmond Nocard et al. and the first mycoplasma to be isolated at all.
+It was first isolated in 1898 by Edmond Nocard et al. as the first bacteria from the Mycoplasma genus to be isolated at all.

 Formerly, M. mycoides subsp. mycoides was known as Asterococcus mycoides.

 The Mycoplasma mycoides cluster

 Mycoplasma mycoides belongs to the Mycoplasma mycoides cluster, or Mycoplasma mycoides group, a group of closely related infectious mycoplasmas, first named by Weisburg et al.

 The cluster sensu stricto contains the genera Mycoplasma mycoides and Mycoplasma capricolum and comprises six species and subspecies: